 And so, as another entry in a long encyclopedia of clearly biased media coverage of Bernie Sanders, the story seemed to end there.

 Immediately after that, another tweet from an MSNBC journalist hinted that something fishy might be going on.

 Stephanie Ruhle, an MSNBC reporter who was not on Williams’ segment, tweeted directly at the mysterious HoarseWhisperer: “Lookin good on [‘11th Hour’], HoarseWisperer !!”

 The informal way that it was written prompted speculation that Ruhle, or other MSNBC correspondents, might know HoarseWhisperer.
 Adding fuel to that speculative fire, Ruhle later deleted the tweet.

-That raised the question: Was this an inside job, an intentional example of an establishment-approved “#Resistance” critic airing disingenuous Sanders hate aired on an overtly liberal network?
+That raised the question: Was this an inside job, an intentional example of an establishment-approved “#Resistance” critic airing disingenuous Sanders hate on an overtly liberal network?